To,

 15. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

 The Company has, in place, an Anti-Sexual Harassment Policy in line with the requirements of The Sexual Harassment of Women at the Workplace (Prevention, Prohibition and Redressal) Act, 2013.
-Internal Complaints Committee (Committee) has been set up to redress the complaints received regarding sexual harassment.
-During the year, no complaints of this nature were received by the Committee.
+Internal Complaints Committee ("Committee") has been set up to redress the complaints received regarding sexual harassment.

-There is no Employee in the company who was / is drawing remuneration more than managerial personnel nor there is any employee who has drawn remuneration more than Rs.
+There is no Employee in the company who was / is drawing remuneration more than managerial personnel.
+Further, there is no employee who has drawn remuneration more than Rs.
 102.00 Lakhs p.a. or 8.50 Lakhs p.m. as described under Rules Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.

 Accordingly, the said Eurotex Industries and Exports Limited is an Associate Company of our Company as defined under section 2(6) of the Act by virtue of the fact that our Company holds 25.5087% equity share of that Associate Company.